OlivierCoq/go_api_template/README.md

 - Grab user (authenticated or anonymous) and set into http.Request context using the `SetUser` function.
 This alters every single request to contain a user in its context, and for the entire application to panic and shut down if any request does not contain a user.
 This stops any bad actors from accessing any guarded endpoints.
 - Using the user previously set in the `setUser` function, any other function will first check each request and grab the user from context using the `getUser` function.
 - Authenticate.
-When a user logs in, they hit the `tokens/authentication` route, which checks for their credentials, runs several security checks, and returns with a token which is attached to the request headers.
+When a user logs in, they hit the `tokens/authentication` route, which checks for their credentials, runs several security checks, generates and returns with a token (from the `tokens/tokens.go` file) which is attached to the request headers.
 This is then attached to any routes that require a user via `RequireUser`.
 This then wraps around any protected routes.
 (Redirection is handled via the front end)

+### Utils

+Contains recurring helper functions usued throughout the app, that format JSON objects returned to the client, as well as parsing through URL parameters for each request.

 ### The Application